 Treatment involves psychotherapy, behavioral therapy, and drugs.

-Acute stress disorder (ASD) typically begins immediately after the traumatic event and lasts from 3 days to 1 month.
+Acute stress disorder typically begins immediately after the traumatic event and lasts from 3 days to 1 month.

 Stress disorders may develop after children witness or experience an event that threatens their own or another’s life or health.
 During the event, they typically feel intense fear, helplessness, or horror.
 These events include acts of violence, such as child abuse, school shootings, car accidents, attacks by a dog, injuries (particularly burns), fires, wars, natural disasters (such as hurricanes, tornados, or earthquakes), and deaths.
 In young children, domestic violence is the most common cause.
 Not all children who experience a severe traumatic event develop a stress disorder.

 Children may reexperience the traumatic event while they are awake (flashbacks) or asleep (as nightmares).
 Flashbacks are usually triggered by something associated with the original event.
 For example, seeing a dog may trigger a flashback in children who were attacked by a dog.
 During a flashback, children may be terrified and unaware of their surroundings.
-They may desperately try to hide or escape, acting as though they are in great danger.
+They may temporarily lose touch with reality and desperately try to hide or escape, acting as though they are in great danger.

 Feeling emotionally numb or detached from their body is common.
 Children may lose interest in their usual activities, withdraw from other people, and worry about dying at a young age.

 Children may also feel guilty—for example, because they survived when others did not or because they could do nothing to stop the event.
 They may not remember important details of the event or may remember it incorrectly.
 For example, they may think that they were responsible for it.

 Children may become excessively alert for warning signs of risk.
 They may feel extremely tense (called hyperarousal), making them jittery, unable to relax, and easily startled.